AWS MLA-C01 vs AI Practitioner (AIF-C01): Which AI Certification Should You Take First?

 AWS now offers two AI-focused certifications, and the naming can be confusing.
-The AI Practitioner (AIP-C01) and the Machine Learning Engineer Associate (MLA-C01) sound like they belong on the same track, and they do — but they target very different audiences and test very different skills.
+The AI Practitioner (AIF-C01) and the Machine Learning Engineer Associate (MLA-C01) sound like they belong on the same track, and they do — but they target very different audiences and test very different skills.

 If you are trying to decide which one to pursue first, this comparison will give you a clear answer in about five minutes.